Foster DeWitt

 Foster DeWitt (born 26 May 1996) is a Canadian rugby union player, currently playing for the New England Free Jacks of Major League Rugby (MLR) and the Canada national team.
 His preferred position is hooker or prop.

+Early life

+Born in British Columbia DeWitt grew up in Courtenay.
+He played his high school rugby at G.P Vanier in Courtenay BC, and his Canadian Club Rugby for Westshore Rugby Club in Victoria BC.
+He would attend the University of British Columbia playing for the schools rugby team.

 Professional career

+DeWitt would play for the Pacific Pride program before getting signed by the Free jacks.

 DeWitt signed for Major League Rugby side New England Free Jacks for the 2022 Major League Rugby season.